-How to configure Geo-replication for Azure Cache for Redis
+How to set up geo-replication for Azure Cache for Redis

 Geo-replication provides a mechanism for linking two Premium tier Azure Cache for Redis instances.
 One cache is chosen as the primary linked cache, and the other as the secondary linked cache.
 The secondary linked cache becomes read-only, and data written to the primary cache is replicated to the secondary linked cache.
 Data transfer between the primary and secondary cache instances is secured by TLS.
 Geo-replication can be used to replicate a cache across Azure regions.
 This article provides a guide to configuring geo-replication for your Premium tier Azure Cache for Redis instances.

 To configure geo-replication between two caches, the following prerequisites must be met: